alexamies/buddhist-dictionary/web/corpus/heart-sutra-xuanzang.md

 # Prajñāpāramitā Heart Sūtra Chinese Text

-Description: The Chinese text of the Heart Sūtra from the Taisho Tripitaka.
+Description: The Chinese text of the Heart Sūtra from the Prajñāpāramitā section of the Taisho Tripitaka.
 Translated to Chinese by Xuanzang.

 Period: 602－664